eprovst/DomainColoring.jl/docs/src/usage/general.md

 up even more options.

-For `grid` these options are identical to `checkerplot`, for example an analogous example to the final one of last section, is given by:
+For `grid` these options are identical to `checkerplot`, for example an analogous example to the penultimate one of last section, is given by:
 ```@example
 using CairoMakie, DomainColoring # hide
 domaincolor(sin, (5, 2), grid=(polar=4,))